 If you are a newcomer who has not been orienteering before, or you have only been a few times, have a look at the Beginner section.

 If you have been orienteering a while and want to build a solid basis for good navigation then look at the Basic Navigation Routine section under the Skill Levels menu.
 Also have a look at the Skills Tool Kit under the Intermediate section

-If you are unsure of where to start, or are more experienced and have been orienteering a bit longer and you have hit a point where your orienteering is not improving then after browsing Better Orienteering you could try the self-diagnostic questions under: How well am I orienteering?
+If you are unsure of where to start, or you have hit a point where your orienteering is not improving then after browsing Better Orienteering you could try the self-diagnostic questions under: How well am I orienteering?
 It will help you identify the building blocks you need to get in place to improve.